 Appearance & Lay Out of the Manual:

 Professional appearing publication?

+Professional appearing publication?
 Was it laid out in an understandable, concise manner?

 Are the lessons grouped in a well thought out order?

 Any suggestions as to appearance?

 Lesson Topics:

 Do the lessons presented apply to your work as a facilitator?

 Are they too specific or too broad?

 Which was the best & why?

-Which was the book a why.

 Which, your least favorite & why?

 Any ideas for topics that are not included?

 Presentation:

 Did the teachers keep to the lesson?

 Were the teachers able to present the lessons in a logical, efficient manner?

 What did you find they did that was good?

 How might the presentation method be improved?

 Training Facility:

 Was the facility conducive to this activity?

 Were there distractions?
 Any ideas of a better place within our means?

 Trainer Feedback of the Facilitator:

 How is the feedback from the Training Supervisor you receive after you host a support meeting?

 Is it constructive criticism?

-Should there be more or less?
+Should there be more of less?

 Might a form for this measuring be helpful?

 Has the feedback helped you be a better facilitator?

 What future seminars for facilitators would you like to see GASS put on?

 What seminars for members should we present?

-What broad topic should be presented?